World Football League: 1974 season

 In the first few weeks, the WFL looked to be a resounding success.
 Attendance outpaced the first week of the American Football League in 1960, averaging just under 43,000 a game.
 The box office numbers proved to be the beginning of the WFL's undoing when two teams admitted to inflating their gates on a scale virtually unprecedented in major league sports.
-The Jacksonville Sharks admitted that out of the 105,892 fans who attended their first two games, 30,000 had gotten in for free, and the Philadelphia Bell, whose first two home games totaled 120,253 fans, admitted that 100,198 of the tickets had been given away for free or sold at significantly reduced prices.
-Presumably, the giveaways were intended in part to pique the public's curiosity and interest, but they ended up seriously eroding the credibility of both the teams and the league.
+The Philadelphia Bell's first two home games totaled 120,253 fans.
+However, when they paid city taxes on those gates, they admitted that 100,198 of the tickets had been given away for free or sold at significantly reduced prices.
+WFL officials subsequently admitted they not only knew the Bell were inflating their attendance, but that Davidson himself had approved the scheme.The Jacksonville Sharks admitted that out of the 105,892 fans who attended their first two games, 30,000 had gotten in for free.
+The giveaways were intended in part to pique the public's curiosity and interest, and in the Bell's case were done to keep their crowds from being swallowed up in the cavernous environment of 100,000-seat John F. Kennedy Stadium.
+However, they ended up seriously eroding the credibility of both the teams and the league.

 Six games into the first season, a number of WFL franchises were in serious trouble.
 The Detroit Wheels were looking to move to Charlotte, and the Florida Blazers made overtures of bringing the first place club to Atlanta.
-The league seemed to bottom out in September, when two franchises relocated in mid-season: The Houston Texans moved to Shreveport, Louisiana, as the Shreveport Steamer, and they were followed a week later by the New York Stars, who relocated to Charlotte and became the Charlotte Hornets (also not to be confused with the present-day NBA franchise of the same name; they played one road game after the official move still under the "Stars" name).
-On top of this, the Wheels moved one game to London, Ontario, due to poor ticket sales, this time without any complaints from Canadian officials.
+In September, two franchises relocated in mid-season.
+The Houston Texans moved to Shreveport, Louisiana, as the Shreveport Steamer, and they were followed a week later by the New York Stars, who relocated to Charlotte and became the Charlotte Hornets (also not to be confused with the present-day NBA franchise of the same name; they played one road game after the official move still under the "Stars" name).
+On top of this, the Wheels moved one game to London, Ontario due to poor ticket sales, this time without any complaints from Canadian officials.

 It was discovered that in the rush to commence play in 1974, several WFL teams had paid less than the original $120,000 franchise fee in order to meet Davidson's target of 12 teams.
 Additionally, league officials had conducted little to no due diligence.
 As a result, most of the league's teams were badly undercapitalized.
 By most accounts, the only reasonably well-financed teams were Memphis, Philadelphia, the Hawaiians and Southern California.